aliceinapiland/AdvancedVirtualAPIJam/SecurityJam/Lab 5 - External OAuth Token using Okta/README.md

 This will create an active end user profile in Okta:
 ![image alt text](./media/RESTClient-Okta-User-API-Response.png)

-2. Make note of the Username and Password used in the above API request.
+2. Make note of the Username and Password you provided in the above API request.
 We will use this to authenticate the app end user's identity.

 ## App Configuration in Apigee Edge